GiverofMemory/NatureVault/README.md

-# [NatureVault](https://naturevault.org) - Saving the Worlds Knowledge
+# [NatureVault](http://naturetome2v7rpsvy4ba3cve35y6llpfcpomvj4bwbrgz472e47bjyd.onion/) - Saving the Worlds Knowledge

-After Sept 27 2023 will be moved to Bitbucket or similar github alternative
+As of Sept 11 2023 we moved to [Bitbucket](https://bitbucket.org/naturevault/naturevault/) and may move to or mirror to [Gitlab](https://gitlab.com/giverofmemory/NatureVault/) or another github alternative if needed.

 ## Powered by [Vaults](https://www.github.com/GiverofMemory/Vaults)